-Here’s how legal psychedelics may well be the next step in healing.
+Here’s how hallucinogenic medicine may well be the next step in healing.

 According to the World Health Organization, one in four people will be diagnosed with a mental health condition at some point in their lives.
 Currently, 450 million people suffer from one, yet only one-third of those afflicted ever seek help.
-With so much collective pain and an ever-increasing suspicion of pharmaceutical interventions, the stage seems set for a quantum leap in healing with legal psychedelics.
+With so much collective pain and an ever-increasing suspicion of pharmaceutical interventions, the stage seems set for a quantum leap in healing with hallucinogenic medicine.

-How Legal Psychedelics May Help Many Modern Conditions
+How Hallucinogenic Plants May Help Many Modern Conditions

 Countless forms of psychedelic medicines exist, some of which have a tradition going back millennia.
 The shamanic use of plants like San Pedro, Peyote, Iboga, and Ayahuasca show tremendous healing benefits when administered and supervised by trained individuals.
 And while the west has traditionally been reluctant to embrace such methods of healing, it now seems that the study and eventual regulation of psilocybin, LSD, ketamine, and MDMA are a distinct possibility.

-Here’s what a number of psychedelics could do, if made legal.
+Here’s what different types of hallucinogenic medicine could do, if made legal.

 Psilocybin is the active ingredient in magic mushrooms.
 Accordingly, it works primarily by decreasing brain activity in the default mode network.
 Basically, this is an area of the brain known to enable self-reflection, mental time travel, and the ability to imagine the mental states of others.